Share it

 Tangy, refreshing, and super light!
-Tabbouli salad recipe is a staple in Middle Eastern dinners and celebration parties.
-When there is tabbouli, there is an ultimate pleasure.
-It perfectly suits vegan diets and you can adjust it to fit gluten-free diets.
+Tabbouleh salad recipe is a staple in Middle Eastern dinners and celebration parties.
+When there is tabbouleh, there is an ultimate pleasure.
+It perfectly suits vegan diets, and you can adjust it to fit gluten-free diets.

-Tabbouli will be your new favorite salad!
-Take a large spoon of tabbouli and feel the juice and tang of fresh lemon juice and olive oil with the nutty flavor of fine bulgur.
+Tabbouleh will be your new favorite salad!
+Take a large spoon of tabbouleh and feel the juice and tang of fresh lemon juice and olive oil with the nutty flavor of fine bulgur.
 Then, allow your taste buds to enjoy the natural juices of tomatoes mixed with finely chopped green onions, fresh parsley, and aromatic mint.
 A delightful and tasty mix of flavors in one bowl!

 A bowl of tangy, refreshing tabouli salad made of finely chopped parsley, onions, tomatoes, and mint.
 It is mixed with pre-soaked burghul, a drizzle of olive oil, and lemon juice.